 Coming up with a functional agreement is a challenge, and you will want to ensure all the paperwork is in order.
 In many cases, it is advisable to seek the advice of a knowledgeable attorney.

 Do I Need to Wait a Year to Get an Uncontested Divorce?

-If you and your spouse began living separately before agreeing to file for divorce, you can consider the day you stopped sharing a household as the first day of this one-year period.
+If you and your spouse began living separately before agreeing to file for divorce, you could consider the day you stopped sharing a household as the first day of this one-year period.

-How Long Must I Live in South Caroline to File for an Uncontested Divorce?
+How Long Must I Live in South Carolina to File for an Uncontested Divorce?

 The answer to this question depends on whether your spouse also lives in South Carolina.
 Are you living in the state while your spouse lives elsewhere?
 To file for an uncontested divorce, either you or your spouse must have been a resident of the state for at least one year.

 The residency requirement is a bit different if both spouses live in South Carolina.
 You must have both lived in the state for a minimum of three months.

 Do I Need to Be in the Same Place as My Spouse to Sign the Divorce Paperwork?

 In South Carolina, you can avoid seeing your spouse in person to sign the paperwork for your divorce.
 You have a few options, including sending the forms through the U.S. mail or a Private Process Server.